 “Enough slack, you two,” Emily shouted and grinned.
 “Race me home!”
-Emily opened up on her parents until she was a small dot in the distance.
+Emily opened up on them until she was a small dot in the distance.
 Mark and Katharine were already drenched with sweat, but the effort was keeping them warm on a freezing day.
 Fortunately, it had not rained or snowed since they arrived in Lancaster, Virginia, but this was the first day of a long cold snap.

 “I don’t have any calories left from your mother’s Christmas dinner,” gasped Katharine as she dug down for reserves to keep her daughter in sight.